 Now Atlantic finally had some songs in the can that they could use.
 But again, things weren't ready to roll smoothly.
-In September, the Drifters' first record ("Money Honey"/"The Way I Feel") was released, they signed with the Gale booking agency, they were scheduled for a tour, and suddenly they lost two members: Willie Ferbee was involved in an accident and could no longer perform, and guitarist Walter Adams died.
-Adams was replaced by Jimmy Oliver, and a decision was made to keep the singing voices at four.
+In September, the Drifters' first record ("Money Honey"/"The Way I Feel") was released, they signed with the Gale booking agency, they were scheduled for a tour, and suddenly Willie Ferbee was gone (he was involved in an accident and could no longer perform); the others made the decision to keep the singing voices at four.
 A lot of experimentation followed and all the background parts were shuffled around: Gerhart became the tenor, Andrew took baritone, and Bill shifted down to bass.

 The week beginning October 9, 1953, the Drifters made their first appearance at the Apollo Theater, along with George Shearing and the Lucky Millinder Orchestra.
 The next day, "Money Honey" was listed as a Pick Of The Week in the trades, as it was doing well in Dallas, Cleveland, Durham, Los Angles, and Pittsburgh.
 Later that month, the Drifters played the Circle Theater, in Cleveland.

 And then, another tragedy occurred: in early October, guitarist Walter Adams died of a heart attack.
 Adams was replaced by former bandleader Jimmy Oliver, who would guide the group, musically, for the next several years.